 Erikson’s fourth stage of psychosocial development occurs during age 6-12 years old.

 During this stage, the child will gain greater significance and self esteem, and they try to win approval from parents, teachers and authorities by demonstrating specific competencies (learned skills) they believe are valued in society.
 Here, industry refers to purposeful and meaningful activities.
-If children master this conflict then they start developing a sense of pride in their ability to accomplishment things.
+If children master this conflict then they start developing a sense of pride in their ability to accomplish things.
 If a child does not start to feel industrious, they will start to feel inferior compared to those around them.

 At this age, children are learning to read, write, do math problems, and do more things on their own.
 At school and through social interactions, children develop a sense of pride in their abilities and their accomplishments.